EC & Lower School

 Project Cost: CHF 4,000

 David Gordon and Karen Luke Fildes are authors and artists (and spouses) who work on non-fiction guides and sustainability.
 David is the award-winning author of The Eat-a-Bug Cookbook, The Sasquatch Seeker’s Field Manual and 18 other titles.
 Karen teaches science illustration, offering students the chance to help in creating a Field Guide to the World, starting with their own backyard.
-This visit will even include a bug-eating dinner for parents in the evening!
+Their visit in the 2nd half of April will even include a bug-eating dinner for parents in the evening!

 Project Cost: CHF 6,000